Q: What is Amazon WorkSpaces?

 Q: Can I use PCoIP Zero Clients with Amazon WorkSpaces?

-Yes, Amazon WorkSpaces supports PCoIP Zero Client devices that have the Teradici Tera2 chipset.
-For a complete list of Zero Clients that are compatible with Amazon WorkSpaces please visit the device finder here (site hosted by Teradici).
+A: Yes, Amazon WorkSpaces is compatible with PCoIP Zero Client devices that have the Teradici Tera2 chipset.
+PCoIP Zero client will only work with PCoIP WorkSpaces, they will not work with WSP WorkSpaces.
+For a complete list of Zero Clients that are compatible with Amazon WorkSpaces please reference Teradici's website.

 Q: Will my Amazon WorkSpace running in AutoStop running mode preserve the state of applications and data when it stops?